Patrick Bamford: 2021–22 season

 On 19 August 2021, Bamford signed a new five-year contract with Leeds.
 He scored his first goal of the season on 29 August with an 86th-minute equaliser in a 1–1 draw at Burnley.
 However, a 17 September ankle injury in a 1–1 draw at Newcastle United, a game in which Luke Ayling also suffered a knee injury, saw Bamford sidelined into November while a variety of forwards, including Rodrigo, Raphinha and Joe Gelhardt were tried in various combinations.
 In his 5 December return game, where he came on as a 68th-minute substitute for Junior Firpo, Bamford netted the 95th-minute equaliser in a 2–2 home draw with Brentford.
 Coincidentally, the Brentford tie also marked Ayling's return, and the defender provided the assist for Bamford.
-However, the striker injured his hip in the post-goal celebration, which ruled him out for the remainder of December’s games and in January 2022 he suffered sole of the foot issues and did not play any games that month or February either.
+However, the striker injured his hip in the post-goal celebration, which ruled him out for the remainder of December's games and in January 2022 he suffered sole of the foot issues and did not play any games that month or February either.

-On 5 March, Bamford made his return to the bench as an unused substitute in Jesse Marsch’s first game in charge (a 1-0 defeat at the King Power Stadium), the striker’s first time named in the squad since December, and on 10 March he came on as a 58th minute substitute for Jack Harrison.
-Three days later, Bamford started his first game in almost six months — in Leeds’s dramatic 2-1 win at Elland Road against Norwich City — before being substituted by Robin Koch in the 60th minute.
-However, his start in the game on 18 March at Molineux saw him in visible pain from the whistle and led to him being substituted by Sam Greenwood in the 23rd minute.
+On 5 March, Bamford made his return to the bench as an unused substitute in Jesse Marsch's first game in charge (a 1–0 defeat at the King Power Stadium), the striker's first time named in the squad since December, and on 10 March he came on as a 58th-minute substitute for Jack Harrison.
+Three days later, Bamford started his first game in almost six months — in Leeds's dramatic 2–1 win at Elland Road against Norwich City — before being substituted by Robin Koch in the 60th minute.
+However, his start in the game on 18 March at Molineux saw him in visible pain from the whistle and led to him being substituted for Sam Greenwood in the 23rd minute.
 In a wide-ranging interview with BBC Radio Leeds on 9 April 2022, following his re-injury against Wolves, he spoke of the injuries he had suffered during his blighted season, specifically the Wolves game:

-Bamford made no further appearances for Leeds in the 2021-22 season, although he was in contention in the lineup for the crucial, final game of the season when he was stricken with a bad case of Covid.
+Bamford made no further appearances for Leeds in the 2021–22 season, although he was in contention in the lineup for the crucial, final game of the season when he was stricken with a bad case of Covid.